Cervical Cancer Screening Saves Lives

 A Pap test is a simple test performed in a physician’s office or clinic used to look at cervical cells.
 The physician or nurse scrapes a sample of cells from the cervix, and then smears the cells on a glass slide which is sent to a laboratory for viewing under a microscope for abnormalities.
 Finding and treating abnormal cells can prevent most cervical cancers, and screening can help find cancer early, when treatment is more likely to be effective.

 Recommended screening for cervical cancer includes having a Pap test at age 21 or three years after first sexual intercourse, whichever comes first.
 Most women should have a Pap test at least once every three years.
-Women aged 65 to 70 who have had at least three normal Pap tests and no abnormal Pap tests in the past 10 years may decide after speaking with their physicians to stop cervical cancer screening.
+Women aged 65 to 70 who have had at lease three normal Pap tests and no abnormal Pap tests in the past 10 years may decide after speaking with their physicians to stop cervical cancer screening.

 Human papillomaviruses (HPVs) are the main risk factor for cervical cancer.
 HPV is a group of viruses that can infect the cervix.
-They are very common, and can be passed from person to person through sexual contact.
+They are very common and can be passed from person to person through sexual contact.
 Most adults have been infected with HPV at some time in their lives.
 Some types of HPV can cause damage to cells in the cervix, leading to genital warts, cancer and other problems.

 In addition to HPV, risk factors for cervical cancer include:

-• Weakened immune system – women with HIV infection of who take drugs that suppress the
+• Weakened immune system – women with HIV infection of who take drugs that suppress the immune system have a higher-than-average risk of developing cervical cancer.

 • Age – Cancer of the cervix occurs most often in women over the age of 40.